 The design largely reproduces the patterns from the Byzantine mosaics of the so called Madaba School, that we can admire on the sites of Madaba, Mt Nebo, Khirbet Mukhayyat and Umm Al Rassas.
 One of the most recurrent patterns is the tree of life, very famous in the mosaic art of the Near and Middle East.
 In addition, folkloric patterns as camels and typical Bedouin figures are sometimes added for catching the tourist eyes.

-While it exists different techniques for coloring the eggs, the method used in Jordan is exclusively the dotting, which reproduces the aspect of the mosaics.
-Painting is introduced in a pointy piping pocket from which the artist lets flow tiny drops.
-Such a technique request long training hours on a flat surface for gaining enough ability for applying it on the round shape of an egg.
+While it exists different techniques for colouring the eggs, the method used in Jordan is essentially the dotting, which reproduces the aspect of the mosaics.
+Painting is introduced in a pointy piping pocket out off which the artist lets flow tiny drops.
+Such a technique requests long training hours on a flat surface for gaining enough ability for applying it on the round shape of an egg.

 K.Kris Hirst: https://www.thoughtco.com/ostrich-egg-shells-169883